 Grades 1-5………..Centers with a Climate for Encounters in Children’s Encounters

 Grades 6, 7, 8……..Opportunities to build upon belonging and identity in TOMA

 High School………Opportunities for leadership

 Fingerprints provides opportunities to encounter a sense of belonging for children age 3-5.
 Volunteers work with kids to begin to establish a structure and routine to get them ready for Children's Encounters.
+In this classroom, participants begin to explore the Bible and participate in fun, developmentally appropriate activities that stretch their imagination and abilities.
 Fingerprints seeks to lay a foundation for faith for our youngest disciples.

 Children’s Encounters provides a climate for encountering God for children age 1-8.
 Volunteers work with kids to guide them through a curriculum that uses multiple intelligences and is developmentally appropriate.
 Children’s Encounters helps to build a spiritual foundation built on Jesus’ loving example.

 Hear what our kids are saying about Children’s Encounters: